Recent changes to the NIHR Stage 1 application guidance notes (as at October 2020)

 PHR are unable to fund intervention costs, it is important that letters of support from funders are included as uploads.
 These will be mandatory within the stage 2 application.

-Upload a list of references used throughout your proposal, using either the Vancouver or Harvard referencing conventions (maximum 1 side of A4).
+Upload a list of references used throughout your proposal, using either the Vancouver or Harvard referencing conventions (maximum 1 side of A4) and include the DOI of the main related publication.

 If appropriate to the study, please supply and upload a CTU letter of support.